Breakups are rarely clean.

 Long conversations about past experiences, self-aware rhetoric about our issues in previous relationships and goofy dancing all over the shop…it felt like we were on the highway to healed bliss.

-We communicated, met each other’s kids, and worked through some logistical issues.
-This was generally good stuff, and we seemed to be doing it well.
+We communicated, met each other’s kids, and worked through some initial logistical issues.
+It was all generally good stuff, and I felt like we were doing it well.

 She had started gently investigating whether her kids would be comfortable moving from where they currently lived in an effort to present some options for our long-term future.